Google employees say they’re being retaliated against to silence dissent

 In speaking to the gathering Friday, Berland said Google management repeatedly asked questions about his work with employees organizing against YouTube’s treatment of LGBT users and Google’s ICE contracts.

-“I was told this [administrative leave] was because they were investigating my document access to make sure everything was on the up and up, however many of the questions during this interrogation focused on my involvement in a Customs and Border Protection petition and social media usage outside of work,” said Rivers, a software engineer who works in Google offices in Boulder, Colorado.
-“Many of my co-workers are immigrants and this directly affects their lives and communities.
+“I was told this [administrative leave] was because they were investigating my document access to make sure everything was on the up and up; however, many of the questions during this interrogation focused on my involvement in a Customs and Border Protection petition and social media usage outside of work,” said Rivers, a software engineer who works in Google offices in Boulder, Colorado.
+“Many of my coworkers are immigrants, and this directly affects their lives and communities.
 I’m proud of what I did.
 I believe everyone has a right to know what their work is being used for.”

 The rally follows a series of shake-ups and skirmishes between Google and its employees in recent weeks.
 Google CEO Sundar Pichai told employees last week that weekly TGIF meetings will be scaled back.
 The weekly all-hands meeting for open conversation had been a staple of company culture since its founding.

-“TGIF wasn’t perfect, but at least we got the chance to ask the questions,” said Berland, who works in San Francisco offices.
-“If we can’t speak up about these issues and concerns about our work, how can we ever hold ourselves to the high standards that we need and the world deserves.
+“TGIF wasn’t perfect, but at least we got the chance to ask the questions,” said Berland, who works in the San Francisco offices.
+“If we can’t speak up about these issues and concerns about our work, how can we ever hold ourselves to the high standards that we need and the world deserves?
 Silence and secrecy are not the way for us to come together to solve problems.”

-Google fired an employee and placed two others on administrative leave for alleged violations of company policy.
+Google recently fired an employee and placed two others on administrative leave for alleged violations of company policy.
 A company spokesperson told Bloomberg one employee placed on administrative leave searched and shared confidential documents and the other tracked calendars of community platforms, human resources, and communications teams employees.
 A Google spokesperson declined to disclose the names of employees placed on administrative leave or fired.

 Berland and Rivers said they made no attempts to leak information to the press or access forbidden or protected files.